Great Northern War: Background

-Opposing parties

-Swedish camp
+Sweden and allies

 Charles XII of Sweden succeeded Charles XI of Sweden in 1697, aged 14.
 From his predecessor, he took over the Swedish Empire as an absolute monarch.
 Charles XI had tried to keep the empire out of wars, and concentrated on inner reforms such as reduction and allotment, which had strengthened the monarch's status and the empire's military abilities.
 Charles XII refrained from all kinds of luxury and alcohol and usage of the French language, since he considered these things decadent and superfluous.
 He preferred the life of an ordinary soldier on horseback, not that of contemporary baroque courts.
 He determinedly pursued his goal of dethroning his adversaries, whom he considered unworthy of their thrones due to broken promises, thereby refusing to take several chances to make peace.
 During the war, the most important Swedish commanders besides Charles XII were his close friend Carl Gustav Rehnskiöld, also Magnus Stenbock and Adam Ludwig Lewenhaupt.

 Charles Frederick, son of Frederick IV, Duke of Holstein-Gottorp (a cousin of Charles XII) and Hedvig Sophia, daughter of Charles XI of Sweden, had been the Swedish heir since 1702.
 He claimed the throne upon Charles XII's death in 1718, but was supplanted by Ulrike Eleonora.
 Charles Frederick was married to a daughter of Peter I, Anna Petrovna.

 Ivan Mazepa was a Ukrainian Cossack hetman who fought for Russia but defected to Charles XII in 1708.
 Mazepa died in 1709 in Ottoman exile.